 Are you hot yet?
 If you are, then your animals are probably hotter.
 Most animals have fur or feathers, so it is almost the same as us wearing a fur coat in August.
 It may be time to think of ways to help your animals beat this heat.
-Try these cool and easy tips to care for your animals this summer!
+Try these cool and easy tips to care for animals this summer!

-Water is the #1 Care to offer Animals
+Water is the #1 Care for Animals

 Whether you have a cat, dog, or even a pot-bellied pig, all animals require water.
 If they are an inside pet, it is a little easier.
 But if they live or spend most of the day outside, then this is the time to check their supplies more frequently.
 Here are a few things that may help: